SamOBrienOlinger/PP4/README.md

 ### **Features Left to Implement**

 - Two other ideas for future features include:

+  - a way for users who would join Cockapoo CLub to upload their photographs of their pets.

   - a live chat feed visible in the Furry Fun Foto Gallery page where members only would comment on other members photographs and be able to share more information in real-time with each other.